Updated June 6, 2014

-Keegan is our 9 year old Corgi.
+Keegan was my 11 year old Corgi.
 We had another Corgi before Keegan who we lost to cancer in 2003.
 We love this particular breed of dog.
-He is a great watchdog, always barks at the door, even if it’s me coming in!
+He is a great watchdog, always barking at the door, even if it’s me coming in!

 From the moment Keegan walked in the door Liz (my ex) acclimatized him to having kids poking, prodding and putting their hands in his mouth and food.
 She did this so he wouldn’t bite any of the kids she did day care for.
 It worked tremendously!
 You can do anything to this dog and he will take it without thinking about retaliating or biting you.
 She did a great job of training him.
 I on the other hand spoil the wee bugger and am